 Silicosis is a progressive, incurable disease of the lungs (a fibrogenic pneumoconiosis) caused by inhaling silica dust.
-In simple terms, the lungs are injured by inhaled silica dust resulting in the formation of scar tissue.
+In simple terms, the lungs are injured by inhaled silica dust, resulting in the formation of scar tissue.

 The three forms of silicosis are:

-Acute Silicosis - Silicosis resulting from short-term exposure to very large amounts of silica dust.
+Acute Silicosis: Silicosis resulting from short-term exposure to very large amounts of silica dust.
 The lungs become inflamed and may fill with fluid, resulting in severe shortness of breath and low blood oxygen levels.

-As silica dust is most frequently found in the production of glass and ceramics, mining, and construction settings, workers in mining, ship yards, foundry and construction settings are more likely to have been exposed to silica dust creating risk of developing silicosis.
+As silica dust is most frequently found in factories that produce glass and ceramics, mining, and construction settings, workers in mining, ship yards, foundry and construction settings are more likely to have been exposed to silica dust with the associated risk of developing silicosis.

-Litigation relating to silica dust exposure and silicosis emerges on a variety of theories.
+Litigation relating to silica dust exposure and silicosis is based on a variety of theories.
 An attorney may allege that an employer is liable for failing to provide sufficient safety equipment or warnings about possible exposure to silica dust.
 Recovery against an employer often takes the form of a workers' compensation claim.

 Many silicosis claims are directed at manufacturers of silica-based products, such as sandblasting compounds or other abrasives, with lawyers alleging that the products were not reasonably safe or did not meet industry or government health and safety standards.
-Manufacturers of safety equipment may find themselves subject to suit, if their products did not perform adequately resulting in worker exposure.
-Additional theories of liability are directed at the manufacturers of equipment, such as mining equipment, if their products resulted in worker exposure to unreasonable amounts of silica dust.
+Manufacturers of safety equipment may find themselves subject to suit if their products did not perform adequately resulting in worker exposure.
+Additional theories of liability may be directed at the manufacturers of equipment, such as mining equipment, if their products resulted in worker exposure to unreasonable amounts of silica dust.